Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 Korean version

-PUBLIC BATHING AND HOTELS SCENE#06 (Hot springs and accommodations)
+PUBLIC BATHS AND HOTELS SCENE#06 (Hot Springs and Accommodations)

-In Japan's hot spring culture, there are certain manners to follow in order to enjoy a bath comfortably.
-This video introduces the preparations you should make before bathing, the rules in the bath, and how to spend time at the accommodation.
+Japanese hot spring culture has etiquette for enjoying a bath comfortably.
+This video explains the preparations you should make before bathing, the rules in the bath, and how to spend time at the accommodation.
 Please follow the rules and enjoy a relaxing time.

 Simplified Chinese version